 In the Classical Studies Department, the Honors program normally involves the writing of a thesis.
 Students may do honors in Classical Civilization or in Classics.
-Each student works closely throughout a full academic year with the faculty member(s) best able to advise her on the topic of her thesis.
+Each student works closely throughout a full academic year with the faculty member(s) best able to advise on the topic.
 For qualified and motivated students, doing honors can be a very rewarding culmination to the Wellesley academic experience.
 Honors theses average around 70 pages in length, though the length varies considerably depending on subject matter.
 Occasionally, students have designed and completed an honors project instead of a thesis (e.g. directing a play).
 (See below for examples of recent theses/projects).

 College legislation sets an eligibility requirement of a minimum of 3.5 grade point average in work in the major above the 100 level.
 Students who fall slightly below this minimum may petition for an exemption if they present a particularly strong proposal and if they have the support of a potential thesis advisor.

 Our Department requires the submission of the following application materials:

 - A two-page prospectus of the proposed honors project,

 - A writing sample (such as a research paper submitted for a Classical Studies course), not to exceed 15 pages in length

 The prospectus should include the student's proposed research question, relevant bibliography, and a brief review of the relevant scholarly literature.
 A draft of the proposal should be reviewed by the student's advisor before submission.
 Once approved, the final set of application materials should be submitted to the proposed advisor, who will share it with the department review committee.

 Students admitted to the Honors Program will be enrolled in Classical Studies 360 for Semester I. Requirements for admission to Classical Studies 370 for Semester II, as well as other procedures and requirements are listed below.
 All honors candidates have a one-hour oral exam on their work shortly after they have handed in their theses in the late spring.